openenergymonitor/learn/view/sustainable-energy/energy/scenarios.md

 For a small town of 1000 households, the model suggests that for all electric, heating and transport demand: 1.9 MW of wind, 1.9 MW of solar pv and 1.6 MW of backup gas turbines would be required.

 - 1.9 MW of wind might cost in the order of £3.3-4.7 million including operation and maintenance costs or 5-8% of the amount spend anyway over 25 years.
 - 1.9 MW of solar corresponds to a 1.9 kW system on each roof, typical installation capacities today are anywhere from 1 to 4 kW.
-If not all roves where suitable perhaps a mix of a ground mounted array and individual roofs could be used.
+If not all roves were suitable perhaps a mix of a ground mounted array and individual roofs could be used.
 1000x 2kW systems would cost around £3.8 million or 6.1% of the 25 year energy cost.

 The default model uses sabatier enhanced methane production using excess wind and solar electricity to produce hydrogen which is then combined with biogas from anaerobic digestion in order to produce a larger amount of methane for a given amount of biomass.
 Using this process 1 MW of electrolysis plant would also be needed and the equipment needed for the sabatier reaction in addition to the anaerobic digester.